 In the last blog we looked at using powerful questions during coaching our clients.
-It is important to remember that as an ICF accredited coach, you are assisting the client to get to their own solution and not what you think they should do.
+It is important to remember that as an accredited life coach, you are assisting the client to get to their own solution and not what you think they should do.
 Just as we want to use powerful questions, there are certain questions to avoid as they may hinder the coaching process.

 Question which typically elicit a ‘yes’ or ‘no’ answer or a one word response, and in doing so ‘closes’ the client down.
 If you were to ask a series of closed questions you would elicit very little from you client and may fail to stimulate their thinking or exploring options for moving forward.